jwilsh/Bellabeat_Case_Study/README.md

 ```

-### 3.3.2 Check If Correct Datatypes are Applied
+### 3.3.2 Check If Correct DataTypes are Applied
-The 'ActivityDate' column currently has TEXT datatype and willneed to be changed to DATE.
-Luckily all of the rest of collumns have the correct data type applied so there will be no need to chnage these.
+The 'ActivityDate' column currently has TEXT datatype and will need to be changed to DATE.
+Luckily all of the rest of columns have the correct data type applied so there will be no need to change these.

 ```
 ALTER TABLE dailyactivity_merged